 Besides gallery exhibitions and art sales, she also works for commissions. her commission work would be based on her style, however, she works well together with the clients, collectors, and collaborators.
-One of the recent works; she created the album artwork for Ryan Redebaugh’s [Ture North] and it has just been released in July 2019.
+One of the recent works; she created the album artwork for Ryan Redebaugh’s [Ture North].
+Have a look at it and listen to the music.

-She created two artist books “Cry for LOVE –What Women Feel” vol. 1, and “Beyond Time Waka Poem“ from “Truth in Emotion, Beyond Time and Space” series, which are handcrafted/handbound for the first time in fall 2020, and became available fall/winter 2020-2021.
-They were exhibited in Vancouver Art Book Fair and Tokyo Art Book Fair in November, 2020.
+Recently, Misako Oba also created handcrafted and handbound artist books “Cry for LOVE –What Women Feel” vol. 1, and “Beyond Time Waka Poem“ from “Truth in Emotion, Beyond Time and Space” series for the first time.
+Those titles became available from fall/winter 2020-2021.
+They debuted by exhibited in Vancouver Art Book Fair and Tokyo Art Book Fair.